V-Varga/GPS_Py/README.md

 Population, Sample_no, Sample_id, Prediction, Lat, Lon
 ```

-The example GPS_Py_results.txt file(included in the Results_Files/ directory) was created using the data for which the original [GPS](https://github.com/homologus/GPS "GPS") program was created, in Elhaik et al. 2014.
+The example GPS_Py_results.txt file (included in the Results_Files/ directory) was created using the data for which the original [GPS](https://github.com/homologus/GPS "GPS") program was created, in Elhaik et al. 2014.

 ### Step 2: Data reformatting with CSV_Conversion.py

-This program converts the output results file from the GPS_Python.py program (GPS_Py_results.txt) into .csv format for use in plotting of data in QGIS.
+This program converts the output results file from the GPS_Python.py program (GPS_Py_results.txt) into .csv format for use in data mapping in QGIS.
 Specific columns are extracted and reordered, new headers are created, and the resulting dataframe is written out to a .csv file for mapping in QGIS.

 #### Input File